-^{} CP = Chronic Phase; AP = Accelerated Phase; BP = Blast Phase
+\ CP = Chronic Phase; AP = Accelerated Phase; BP = Blast Phase

-(a)Totals for the No. of Subjects at a higher level are not necessarily the sum of those at the lower levels since a subject may report two or more different adverse events within the higher level category.
+Note: Classifications of adverse events are based on the Medical Dictionary for Regulatory Activities (MedDRA, Version 23.1).(a)Totals for the No. of Subjects at a higher level are not necessarily the sum of those at the lower levels since a subject may report two or more different adverse events within the higher level category.
 SOC for some preferred terms does not follow Meddra classification.